aialferov/etools/README.md

 ### Emake

-Emake builds a project with its dependencies.
+Emake builds an Erlang project with its dependencies.

 ## Build and install